List of SNK games

 Japanese video game company SNK (formerly Shin Nihon Kikaku and SNK Playmore) began developing and publishing video games in 1978.
 SNK's first video games were released on dedicated arcade boards throughout the 1980s.
 In the 1990s and early 2000s, most of their games were released on their proprietary hardware, including the Neo Geo and Neo Geo Pocket Color.
-Since the mid-2000s, SNK has released games on other company platforms.
+The following is the list of games developed and/or published by SNK itself as well as ports from other companies authorized by SNK.